grrrwaaa/maxcpp/README.md

 Thanks to Oli Larkin and Thijs Koerselman for feedback and contributions.

-Caveats: it won't work with virtuals.
+Caveats: it almost surely won't work with virtuals or multiple inheritance.
+Also be careful not to include the header twice, or there'll be linker errors for duplicate m_class symbols.

 ## Sample code (Max object)